Sage-Bionetworks/sage-monorepo/docs/figma-to-code.md

      ```
   8. Replace status image with css codes and fix layout inside of status box

+- User-Profile-Starred

+  1. Update contents for each tabs followed by <challenge-registry-challenge-card> and <challenge-registry-organization-card> - [here](https://github.com/Sage-Bionetworks/challenge-registry/pull/434/commits/9bca88f) is the relevant changes
+  2. Fix some minor styles on the background and position of content container
+  3. Remove border of `.main-section-stars-tab`
+  4. Merge button container and text into one and fix hover colors - [here](https://github.com/Sage-Bionetworks/challenge-registry/pull/434/commits/b8d961b) is the relevant changes

 - Replace exported codes of icons with matieral icon - [here](https://github.com/Sage-Bionetworks/challenge-registry/pull/434/commits/886200c) is an example to update the star icon on challenge card (font-weight is unnesscary for icon and removed in other commits):

   1. Use <mat-icon> with the corresponding icon name from [google fonts](https://fonts.google.com/icons).